Pancy9476/DMNet/readme.md

-The trained code will be uploaded later.
+The training code will be uploaded later.